postcss/postcss/README.md

 * [CSSWring] is a CSS minifier with full source map support.
 * [data-separator] splits data-uri into a separate CSS file.
 * [pixrem] is a `rem` unit polyfill.
-* [webpcss-transform] to duplicate images in CSS to WebP for supported browsers.
+* [webpcss] to duplicate images in CSS to WebP for supported browsers.
 * [Pleeease] is a pack of various postprocessors.
 * [Pleeease Filters] converts WebKit filters to SVG filter for other browsers.
 * [RTLCSS] mirrors styles for right-to-left locales.